rutgerbrf/gitolfs3/README.md

-gitolfs3
+Gitolfs3: a very simple Git LFS server
 ========

-Gitolfs3 is a very simple Git LFS server.

-It needs to do one thing: provide me with a personal Git LFS server that I can run on my VPS.
+Gitolfs3 has a singular purpose: provide me with a personal Git LFS server that I can run on my VPS, that stores objects in S3.
 It seems to be doing an okay job at it so far.

 The name 'Gitolfs3' started as some kind of concoction of Gitolite, LFS and S3.
 These days, this project has nothing to do with Gitolite because I don't use